 - Small numbers of filled radioactive waste containers may be stored for decay in the generating laboratory in an appropriately shielded location.
-An inventory will be kept of such containers and they will be disposed of only by the Radiation Safety Officer at such time as they meet the release criteria outlined in the Figures of Section 8. - A secure storage area for the decay of solid and liquid wastes should be used if the volume of waste in storage exceeds that which can be safely stored in the generating laboratory.
-Access to this area will be restricted to authorized and trained personnel.
-The Radiation Safety Officer will oversee and approve all disposal of radioactive waste.
+An inventory will be kept of such containers and they will be disposed of only by the Radiation Safety Officer at such time as they meet the release criteria in Section 7.9.2. - If the volume of waste in storage exceeds that which can be safely stored in the generating laboratory, the University will maintain a separate, secure storage area for the decay of solid and liquid wastes removed from the laboratory.
+Access to this area will be restricted to authorized and trained personnel and the Radiation Safety Officer will oversee and approve all disposal of radioactive waste.